Dissipative phase transition of interacting non-reciprocal fermions

+While non-reciprocal couplings are ubiquitous in classical systems, their impact on quantum many-body criticality and entanglement remains largely unexplored.
+Using exact numerical simulations, we study an interacting fermionic chain subject to non-reciprocal gain and loss.
+We show that the interplay between dissipation and interactions drives a dissipative phase transition, marked by the opening of a many-body gap and a crossover from power-law to exponential relaxation.
+The weakly-interacting regime displays non-reciprocal signatures, including nonzero currents and directional charge accumulation reminiscent of the skin effect.
+Notably, despite this localization, quantum trajectories exhibit volume-law entanglement.
+Finally, reciprocity is dynamically restored above a critical interaction strength.

+\emph{Introduction -- } For classical and quantum systems in thermal equilibrium, the interactions between degrees of freedom are fundamentally symmetric or reciprocal.
+Far from equilibrium, however, asymmetric or non-reciprocal interactions are ubiquitous.
+Examples range from optics~\cite{caloz2018whatis,sounas2017nonreciprocal}, to active~\cite{zhihong2020nonreciprocity,saha2020scalar,poncet2022when,brauns2024nonreciprocal} or living matter~\cite{Tan_2022_livingmatter}, ecology~\cite{ros2023generalized,blumenthal2024phase}, robotic systems~\cite{Brandenbourger_2019_robotics} and statistical physics~\cite{lorenzana2024nonreciprocalspinglasstransitionaging,hanai2024nonreciprocal,avni2025nonreciprocal,young2024nonequilibriumuniversalitynonreciprocallycoupled}.
+Non-reciprocal systems display unusual properties, including unique critical behavior at phase transitions~\cite{fruchart2021nonreciprocal}.
 First investigated for classical systems, interest in non-reciprocity has branched out to the quantum world.
-Non-reciprocal phenomena can naturally arise in non-Hermitian quantum mechanics~\cite{ashida2020review}, the Hatano-Nelson model providing a well-known example of a system with non-reciprocal hopping~\cite{hatano1996localization,hatano1997vortex}, leading to rich physics such as enhanced sensitivity to boundary conditions, the so-called non-Hermitian skin effect~\cite{lee2016anomalous,yao2018edge,sato2023nonhermitian}, non-Hermitian topology~\cite{Gong_2018_nhtopology, kawabata2019symmetry} and entanglement phase transitions~\cite{kawabata2023entanglement}.
+Non-reciprocal phenomena can naturally arise in non-Hermitian (NH) quantum mechanics~\cite{ashida2020review}, the Hatano-Nelson model providing a well-known example of a system with non-reciprocal hopping~\cite{hatano1996localization,hatano1997vortex}, leading to rich physics such as enhanced sensitivity to boundary conditions, the so-called NH skin effect~\cite{lee2016anomalous,yao2018edge,sato2023nonhermitian}, NH topology~\cite{Gong_2018_nhtopology, kawabata2019symmetry} and entanglement phase transitions~\cite{kawabata2023entanglement}.
 However, this approach neglects the contribution from quantum jumps.
 A fully consistent quantum-mechanical treatment of non-reciprocity is possible within the framework of cascaded master equations~\cite{Gardiner_1993, carmichael1993quantum} and reservoir engineering~\cite{metelman2015nonreciprocal,clerk2022introduction}.